dodo0517cc/VRDL_HW1/README.md

 ## To reproduce the submission file:

-Step1: Install albumentations package. \n
+Step1: Install albumentations package.

-       Download sample_submission.txt on colab and rename it as test_order.txt. \n Change the path of os.chdir('/home/u9285752/') to os.chdir('your_path') where the your_path is the path that your files exist.
+       Download sample_submission.txt on colab and rename it as test_order.txt.

+       Change the path of os.chdir('/home/u9285752/') to os.chdir('your_path') where the your_path is the path that your files exist.

 Step2: Load in the training images and correspond them with their labels